 \subsubsection{Detecting Occlusions}

 \seclabel{occ-detect}

-A frontier point is considered occluded if measurements exist within the visibility search distance, $\nu$, of the sight line of the proposed view.
+A frontier point is occluded if measurements exist within the visibility search distance, $\nu$, of the sight line from the target view.
 Occluding measurements are found by searching the $\upsilon$-radius neighbourhoods of points sampled along the sight line \figref{occ-search}.
-A frontier is visible from a view if occluding measurements are not found around any sampled points.
+A frontier is visible from a view if no occluding measurements are found.

-\talgmref{occ-detect} presents occlusion detection between a frontier point and a view.
+\talgmref{occ-detect} presents the method for occlusion detection between a frontier point and a view.
 Points are sampled along the sight line at an $\upsilon$-interval, starting at an offset from the frontier, $\zeta$, and ending at the occlusion search distance, $\psi$ (Lines 3--5).
 The $\upsilon$-radius neighbourhood around every sampled point is searched for occluding measurements (Line 6).
 The view is occluded if the union of the search result sets, $N_\qpoint$, is not empty (Line 7).

 The search for occluding measurements starts at an offset from the frontier to account for measurement noise.
 A suitable offset is identified by searching along the local surface normal until the first region of free space is found.